TehShrike/pickering-majority-text-revelation/revelation.md

 # A multitude from the Great Tribulation

-After these things I looked, and wow, a great multitude that no one could number, from all ethnic nations and tribes and peoples and languages, standing before the Throne and before the Lamb, clothed with white robes and having palm branches in their hands.
-And they shouted with a loud voice saying, “Saved by our God who sits on the throne, and by the Lamb!”
+After these things I looked, and behold, a great multitude that no one could number, from all ethnic nations and tribes and peoples and languages, standing before the Throne and before the Lamb, clothed with white robes and having palm branches in their hands.
+And they shouted with a loud voice saying, “Salvation belongs to our God who sits on the throne, and by the Lamb!”

 And all the angels stood around the Throne, and the elders and the four living beings, and they fell down before the Throne, on their faces, and worshipped God, saying: “Amen!
 The blessing and the glory and the wisdom and the thanksgiving and the honor and the power and the strength to our God for ever and ever!
 Amen.”